Get the high-level details you need to set up your Confluence Cloud site in order to meet your team's needs.

 Browse popular labels for a space or site

 From the list of labels for a space or site, select , then Popular Labels.
 This will display labels in a word cloud.
 The bigger the font size of a label in the word cloud, the more popular it is for the relevant domain.

 Search for labeled content by URL

-Tap the x next to a label to remove it from a page or attachment.
-To get rid of a label entirely, you'll need to remove it from all the pages and attachments it appears on.
+To delete a label across a site, you'll need to remove it from all the pages and attachments it appears on.

 If you have deleted pages that contain a label, you may need to purge the deleted pages from the space's trash to ensure that the label disappears too.

 Use macros to categorize or display labels